Free money. It doesn’t exist right?

 There is no deadline.
 By law, even though the money in these accounts may have been moved to the Government’s coffers, the money remains the property of the account holders.

-However, it is a bit more complicated for you to get it.
+However, it is a bit more complicated for you to get it then.

-So if you can, it’s better to find it now.
+So if you can, it’s better to find it now while it’s still with the bank.

-Over £41 million-worth of Premium Bond prizes go unclaimed across the UK, and some of that could be yours!
+Over £60 million-worth of Premium Bond prizes go unclaimed across the UK, and some of that could be yours.

-There are also a number of other unclaimed prizes due to the residents within the UK, with the oldest one having been drawn in November 1957 – the year of the very first Premium Bonds prize draw.
+The oldest unclaimed prize was drawn in November 1957 – the year of the very first Premium Bonds prize draw.

 Usually, people don’t claim them because they have moved house and NS&I don’t know the new address or the bonds were bought for them when they were children and they didn’t know about them.